dkelly255/calorieculator/README.md

 The site contains three clickable navigation buttons - a "Begin" button on the home page, a "Next Step" button on the MyCalories page, and a "To Final Step" button on the Macro-Mix page.
 These buttons are features added to aid the user in traversing the site flow, and are formatted with a grey background and black text to differentiate them from the site headers & content to allow easy navigation of the site for the user.

+Similar to the Nav bar feature, the Navigation buttons also act as a controls over the site flow - using javascript to restrict the user's ability to access downstream calculations without having first completed the pre-requisite site sections.

+This is achieved via Javascript event listeners calibrated to unhide the "Next Step" buttons on both the calorie calculation, and macro-mix pages, only when the required click events or local storage entries are present - signifying the availability of the information required for error-free functioning of the downstream pages.

 ![alt text](readme/navbutton.png)

 **Calorie Calculation Form:**